UnsafePointer/Traveler/README.md

 #### Description

 Traveler is an API client for Bungie's Destiny API written in Swift.
+It is pretty much work in progress at the moment, but I'm planning on implementing most of the endpoints [available](http://bungienetplatform.wikia.com/wiki/Endpoints).

+#### Caveats

+* Some endpoints require you to be [authorised](http://bungienetplatform.wikia.com/wiki/API_Details), this is currently handled by a view controller.
+Not pretty, I know.
+* I'm still learning Swift and this is pretty much my first Framework, so ¯\\_(ツ)_/¯